ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_redis.md

 {
-"title": "Install Redis cache",
+"title": "Configure Redis cache",
-  "linkTitle": "Install Redis",
+  "linkTitle": "Configure Redis",
   "weight": "50",
   "date": "2019-08-09",
-  "description": "Optionally install a Redis cache for better performance."
+  "description": "Configure a Redis cache to improve the performance of your API catalog."
 }

 For better performance and scalability, you can configure API Portal to cache APIs in a Redis cache.
 Using a Redis cache is recommended if you plan to expose hundreds of APIs, or you plan to connect API Portal to more than one API Manager.

+{{< alert title="Note" color="primary" >}}While Redis support only caching of the API catalog page, [Elasticsearch](/docs/apim_installation/apiportal_install/install_software_elastic/) also supports Applications page caching.
+Therefore, we recommend using [Elasticsearch](/docs/apim_installation/apiportal_install/install_software_elastic/) instead of Redis.{{< /alert >}}

+## Prerequisites

+Before you configure API Portal to cache APIs in a Redis cache you must install at least one of the following Redis options:

+* Install Redis server.
+* Install Redis PHP extension on Red Hat 7 (RHEL 7) using RHSCL.
+* Install Redis PHP extension on CentOS 7 or RHEL 8 using EPEL/Remi.

+### Install Redis server

+To install Redis server, download a Redis 5 or 6 server from [Redis.io](https://redis.io/download).

-## Install Redis on Red Hat 7 (RHEL 7) using RHSCL
+### Install Redis PHP extension on Red Hat 7 (RHEL 7) using RHSCL

+Follow these steps to install a Redis PHP extension on RHEL 7:

 1. Enable `rhel-server-rhscl-7-rpms` and `rhel-7-server-optional-rpms` repositories from RHSCL: